Fahim-Hsn/esp32-sensor-lab/README.md

 1. Pick any folder (e.g., `dht11-sensor`)
 2. Open the `main.ino` file with Arduino IDE
 3. Upload the code to your ESP32
-4. Connect your components as shown in the wiring diagram (if available)
+4. Connect your components as shown in the wiring diagram (circuit-diagram.png))
 5. Open Serial Monitor or watch output on LCD

 ---